Title: Florida Field Organizer

 Background: Our Climate is a grassroots organization dedicated to empowering the generations most affected by climate change to advocate for strong and equitable climate policy.
 We believe putting a price on carbon is a critical policy tool to mitigate greenhouse gas emissions, and we are educating and organizing young advocates across the country in support of the policy.
 Our Climate co-leads the national Put A Price On It campaign, with the National Geographic series Years of Living Dangerously.

-This position will be based in Florida and will report to the Our Climate Deputy Director, who is based in Seattle, WA.
+This position will be remotely based in Florida and will report to the Our Climate Deputy Director, who is based in Seattle, WA.

 - Conduct outreach to university and college campuses in target districts across the state, building relationships via phone, email, and on-site visits;